ablaom/Koala.jl/README.md

 # Koala ![](logo.png)

-A Julia machine learning environment combining convience and control, through a combination of high and low-level interfaces.
+A Julia machine learning environment combining convince and control, through a combination of high and low-level interfaces.
 Currently in development and experimental.

-A common high-level interface is provided through the systematic implementation of default pre-transformations of training and testing data.
-In particular, all learning algorithms receive learning data in a common format (a `DataFrame` object) with all algorithm-specific transformations occuring under the hood.
+A common high-level interface is provided through the systematic implementation of default pretransformations of training and testing data.
+In particular, all learning algorithms receive learning data in a common format (a `DataFrame` object) with all algorithm-specific transformations occurring under the hood.
 This allows for the quick and efficient comparison of several learning models.
-To mitigage against data leakage data transformations are "fit" on training data only.
+To mitigate against data leakage data transformations are "fit" on training data only.
 However, there is a provision for dealing automatically in testing or (cross) validation with classes of categorical variables not seen during in the fit.

-For an introductory tour, clone the repositories into directories that your julia installation can find and run [docs/tour.jl](docs/tour.jl) in your Julia REPL.
+For an introductory tour, clone the repositories into directories that your Julia installation can find and run [docs/tour.jl](docs/tour.jl) in your Julia REPL.

 ### Current Koala machine learning library